Wing Chun Kung Fu History

-Wing Chun Kung Fu which was passed down to the revolutionaries and to those wanting the Ming Dynasty back in power.
-The Ming Dynasty praised and uplifted the Shaolin Temples and welcomed individualism and freedom, whereas the Ching Dynasty was oppressive, harsh and took the freedoms of the Chinese people away.
-Wing Chun was the Shaolin Temples answer to this oppression, the last of the Monks (especially Ng Miu) believed that if they could get this art into the hands of the Chinese then they might be able to free the hold the Ching Dynasty had on them.
+Wing Chun Kung Fu was passed down to the revolutionaries and to those wanting the Ming Dynasty back in power.
+The Ming Dynasty praised and uplifted the Shaolin Temples and welcomed individualism and freedom, whereas the Ching Dynasty was oppressive, harsh and took away the freedoms of the Chinese people.
+Wing Chun was the Shaolin Temple’s answer to this oppression.
+The last of the Monks (especially Ng Miu) believed that if they could get this art into the hands of the Chinese then they might be able to free the hold the Ching Dynasty had on them.

 Ng Mui later traveled around the country, but before she left she told Yim Yee Wing Chun to strictly honor the Shaolin Kung Fu traditions, to develop her Wing Chun Kung Fu after her marriage to the love of her life, and to help the revolutionaries working to overthrow the Manchu government and restore the Ming Dynasty.
 In 1949, Ip Man, who was considered to be the grandmaster of modern Wing Chun, brought the style out of China into Hong Kong, teaching his two son’s Ip Ching, Ip Chun and the famous Bruce Lee, Wong Shun Leung, Simon Lau and Moy Yat and then eventually to the rest of the world.